mwotton/roboservant/README.md

 ### reading failure reports

-When a fuzz run fails, Roboservant prints the minimized HTTP trace that triggered the issue and stores it under `.minithesis-db/roboservant-runs/<run-id>` for later inspection.
+When a fuzz run fails, Roboservant prints the minimized HTTP trace that triggered the issue and stores it in `.minithesis-db` for later inspection.
 A failure now renders each call with its method, URL segments, query parameters, headers, and payloads.
 For example:

 ```